barionleg/cesium.wiki.gs/Contributor's-Guide.md

 These steps are optional depending on your preference.

-### Markdown Plugin

-If you edit markdown files (.md) with Eclipse, installing the [Markdown plugin](http://www.winterwell.com/software/markdown-editor.php) is useful.

 ### GLSL Plugin

 If you edit WebGL shader files (.glsl) with Eclipse, install GLShaders for GLSL syntax highlighting.
 First exit Eclipse, then download [GLShaders](http://sourceforge.net/projects/glshaders/) and extract into Eclipse's dropins directory.